apache/whimsy/DEPLOYMENT.md

  * if `pip3 show img2pdf` doesn't show version 0.3.1 or later:
    * Run `pip3 install --upgrade img2pdf`

+ * Ensure that gitpubsub is working.
+Check that updates to whimsy git are pulled within 5 minutes or less

 N.B.
 Just prior to switchover, ensure that the file `/srv/mail/secretary/YYYYMM.yml` for the current month is copied (or merged?) across.
 This contains the status for mails handled by the Secretary workbench.